e-llo/ellucidata/README.md

 This project contains an efficient webscraping tool (Selenium) and data visualization dashboards.

+Find out how food's price changes over time with our data visualization tool.
+Powered by a webscraper tool that daily collects up-to-date data from supermarkets's websites!

 ## 📖How does it work?
 We developed an algorithm capable of scraping a website's interface, collecting data of a list of products in many supermarkets and send to a cloud MongoDB.